pytgcalls/old_docs/index.md

 ```

 ## pulse_stream
-Set the stream mode to pulse stream, this mode is under testing,
+Set the stream mode to pulse stream but is very
-but is very different between the other streaming mode
+different between the other streaming mode

 ### Example of other streaming mode